Appthority

 Acquisition in 2002

-SecurityFocus is an online portal dedicated to computer security that offers a variety of information security services.
-Established in 1999 and based in Mountain View, California, it serves as a central hub for the security community to exchange knowledge and insights.
-The platform features original news content, detailed technical papers, and contributions from guest columnists.
-Key components of SecurityFocus include BugTraq, a prominent mailing list for the discussion and disclosure of computer security vulnerabilities, and the SecurityFocus Vulnerability Database, which offers up-to-date information on vulnerabilities across various platforms and services.
-Additionally, SecurityFocus maintains 31 moderated mailing lists to facilitate focused discussions on security issues while minimizing spam.
-The portal plays an essential role in fostering collaboration and sharing within the global security community.
+SecurityFocus is an online computer security news portal and provider of information security services, established in 1999 and headquartered in Mountain View, California.
+The platform serves as a central hub for the security community, offering original news content, technical papers, and guest columns.
+Key features include BugTraq, a prominent mailing list dedicated to the discussion and announcement of computer security vulnerabilities, and the SecurityFocus Vulnerability Database, which supplies security professionals with up-to-date information on vulnerabilities across various platforms and services.
+Additionally, SecurityFocus hosts 31 moderated mailing lists to facilitate discussions on a wide range of security issues while maintaining focus and minimizing spam.
+The company emphasizes community engagement and knowledge sharing in the field of cybersecurity.